rahullgupta/CoviTech/README.md

 # CoviTech
 # A website which provides necessary information regarding Covid and also helps in shopping for Covid Essentials

-E-Commerce Website made using MySQL, PHP, HTML, CSS, JavaScript and Bootstrap
+Website made using MySQL, PHP, HTML, CSS, JavaScript and Bootstrap

 ## Need to work on: